Liquidation 101 – an explanation of the different types of liquidation

 What is a Liquidation?

 Liquidation is a formal way to wind up a registered company.
-It is only possible for companies registered with the Australian Securities and Investment Commission (ASIC).
+It is only possible for registered companies.
 You can tell if you have a registered company if it has an ACN number and usually has Pty Ltd (short for Proprietary Limited) at the end of its name.
 If you run a business as a Sole Trader or in a Partnership framework you can’t wind it up with a liquidation.

 A Voluntary Liquidation is started by resolution of the company’s Directors and then its Shareholders.
 A Voluntary Liquidation takes one of two forms depending on the solvency of the company (if it can pay its debts when they fall due).
 Solvent companies require a Members Voluntary Liquidation (MVL).
 Insolvent companies require a Creditors Voluntary Liquidation (CVL).